 After all, investing can be a tempting prospect – think about those who took a gamble on Google, Facebook or Apple back in the day.
 Or perhaps you know someone who’s reaped a hefty return on a SIPP?

 With every investment comes an element of risk, and repaying a mortgage early doesn’t come without its downsides.
-But before you make a decision, ask yourself a few questions:
+But before you make a decision, take a look at our overpayments calculator below to see how this could work out for you:

 Am I paying into a pension scheme?